mspanc/jumbo/README.md

 and a Task.

-In other projects there are also some DSLs for defining and managing the individual queues.
+In other projects there are also some DSLs for defining and managing the individual queues which add unnecessary, non-standard abstraction layer.
 Here, each queue is just a process that you can call similarly to how you use GenServer.
+It perfectly fits into your application and you can use it Erlang way.
+Need to spawn a queue while app is running?
+No problem, `Jumbo.Queue.start_link/2` is waiting for you.

 ### Not necessarily persistent